Intestinal stomas in infancy and childhood can be life-saving or can greatly improve the quality of life.

 Diagram of a “loop” ostomy.
 The bowel is left in partial continuity, with a generous opening along the antimesenteric border.
 In the early postoperative period, a rod or soft rubber tube can be left between the 2 limbs of the bowel to help hold it above skin level.

-An end ostomy is created by exteriorizing the proximal ...
+An end ostomy is created by exteriorizing the proximal bowel end and ...

 Log In to View More